wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 * If the invoked function adds an entry to the account's data storage, the invoking function can obtain the entry after the invocation.
 * If the invoked function deletes an entry from the account's data storage, the invoking function cannot obtain the entry after the invocation.
 * If the invoked function performs actions with tokens (transfer, release/issue/burn, and others) and the invoking function obtains balances after the invocation, it receives the updated balances.

-> Payments attached to the dApp invocation are counted in the dApp balance before the script actions are executed.
-Therefore, tokens obtained in payments can be used in script actions, but cannot be used in payments attached to nested invocations.

 ## Transaction Fail